 First, here’s what a typical flea looks like up close:

 And here are some bugs that are frequently mistaken for fleas.

 #1 – Bat Bugs

 A close relative of the bed bug, bat bugs have adapted to feed on the blood of bats.
-They’re not as common in homes as bed bugs, however, as you’ll rarely encounter them without a bat having visited.
+They’re not as common in homes as their cousins, however.
+Thus, you’ll rarely encounter them without a bat having visited.

 Bat bug infestations often occur because one or more infested bats were killed, at which point the bat bugs will seek a temporary host while awaiting the next bat.
 This can include humans and pets.

 Even though human and pet blood lacks the exact nutrition they need, a hungry bat bug will bite and feed on non-bat hosts to temporarily satiate its hunger.

 If there’s one nightmare critter that is commonly mistaken for fleas, it’s the bed bug.
 Oddly enough, while these little flat, dark insects have a lot of similarities to fleas at a glance (and also share many of the same look-alikes), they’re actually quite different.